wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 ## Step 5: Update the node type

-The deployed node 3.6 or lower has the deprecated **regular** type that is [now replaced with the new **Wallarm node** type](what-is-new.md#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens).
+If upgrading the node 3.6 or lower, it is recommended to install the new node type instead of the deprecated one during migration to the latest version.

-It is recommended to install the new node type instead of the deprecated one during migration to the version 4.0.
+The deployed node 3.6 or lower has the deprecated **regular** type that is [now replaced with the new **Wallarm node** type](/4.0/what-is-new/#unified-registration-of-nodes-in-the-wallarm-cloud-by-tokens).
 The regular node type will be removed in future releases, please migrate before.

 !!! info "If the postanalytics module is installed on a separate server"
     If the initial traffic processing and postanalytics modules are installed on separate servers, it is recommended to connect these modules to the Wallarm Cloud using the same node token.
 The Wallarm Console UI will display each module as a separate node instance, e.g.: